aayush9400/3D-Condtional-Stable-Diffusion/README.md

 Synthetic MRI generation using StableDiffusion &amp; VQVAE

 ## Proposal
 The aim of this project is to contribute to the open source community in synthetic image generation for MRI images, using latent diffusion modelling inspired by [Denoised Diffusion Probabilistic Models](https://arxiv.org/pdf/2006.11239.pdf) &amp; [Stable Diffusion](https://arxiv.org/abs/2112.10752).
+Further we aim to condition the diffusion models on various parameters.

 The advantages of Diffusion Models have been witnessed only recently in the field of Medical imaging, leaving scope for more exploration.
 We aim to produce large size synthetic datasets that could be used to pre-train data hungry Transformer models for downstream tasks.
 This could help avoid training models on small medical datasets collected from different machines with varying parameters, nor rely on Imagenet pre-trained models that suffer from change in domain distributional shift.